Casperento/daedalus-dbg-toolkit/README.md

-# Daedalus Errors Debugging Framework
+# Daedalus Errors Debugging Toolkit

-This project provides a set of scripts and utilities to automate the process of building, testing, debugging, and reducing LLVM IR programs.
-The framework is designed to work with the Daedalus LLVM pass and the LLVM Test Suite.
+This repository offers a collection of scripts and tools to streamline building, testing, debugging, and minimizing LLVM IR programs.
+It is tailored for use with the Daedalus LLVM pass and integrates with the LLVM Test Suite.

 ## Project Structure